Radial distribution function: Approximations

 For dilute systems (e.g. gases), the correlations in the positions of the particles that $g(r)$ accounts for are only due to the potential $u(r)$ engendered by the reference particle, neglecting indirect effects.
 In the first approximation, it is thus simply given by the Boltzmann distribution law:

 If $u(r)$ were zero for all $r$ – i.e., if the particles did not exert any influence on each other, then $g(r) = 1$ for all $\mathbf{r}$ and the mean local density would be equal to the mean density $\rho$: the presence of a particle at O would not influence the particle distribution around it and the gas would be ideal.
 For distances $r$ such that $u(r)$ is significant, the mean local density will differ from the mean density $\rho$, depending on the sign of $u(r)$ (higher for negative interaction energy and lower for positive $u(r)$).

-As the density of the gas increases, the low-density limit becomes less and less accurate since a particle situated in $\mathbf{r}$ experiences not only the interaction with the particle in O but also with the other neighbours, themselves influenced by the reference particle.
+As the density of the gas increases, the low-density limit becomes less and less accurate since a particle situated in $\mathbf{r}$ experiences not only the interaction with the particle at O but also with the other neighbours, themselves influenced by the reference particle.
 This mediated interaction increases with the density, since there are more neighbours to interact with: it makes physical sense to write a density expansion of $g(r)$, which resembles the virial equation:

 This similarity is not accidental; indeed, substituting ((12)) in the relations above for the thermodynamic parameters (Equations (7), (9) and (10)) yields the corresponding virial expansions.
 The auxiliary function $y(r)$ is known as the cavity distribution function.
 It has been shown that for classical fluids at a fixed density and a fixed positive temperature, the effective pair potential that generates a given $g(r)$ under equilibrium is unique up to an additive constant, if it exists.

 In recent years, some attention has been given to develop pair correlation functions for spatially-discrete data such as lattices or networks.